 You are highly encouraged to contact our Program Officer prior to developing a full proposal to briefly discuss the current state-of-the-art, how your research would advance it, and the approximate cost for a three (3) to five (5) year effort.

-Collaboration ToolsFollowing are different ways you can share information with Dr. Kaplan and your colleagues.
+Collaboration ToolsFollowing are different ways you can share information with Dr. Lawton and your colleagues.

 Program Reviews & Meetings